kakrusliandika/Codeigniter-FullStackDeveloper/README.md

 ## CodeIgniter 4 Default Setup

-This setup is intended as a basic starting point for cloning a Laravel project, reducing the need for additional npm installations.
+This setup is intended as a basic starting point for cloning a Codeigniter project, reducing the need for additional npm installations.

 ### Features:
 - Codeigniter 4 (without an admin panel) - 8 November 2024